 - Gently add the meatballs one at a time.
 Lower to medium heat, then cover and simmer for about 15 minutes until the meatballs are cooked through.

 - Taste and adjust the seasoning with fish sauce, salt, and pepper as needed.
-Add the zucchini and cook for 3-5 minutes, or until partially tender.
+Add the zucchini and cook for 3-5 minutes, or until it’s just starting to get tender.

 - Add the misua, gently mixing to separate the strands.
-Cook for only about 2 minutes, then turn off the heat.
+Let it cook for just about 2 minutes, then turn off the heat.

 Notes

 - Ground Pork: Use a mix that's around 80% meat to 20% fat for juicy results.
-You can use ground chicken for a lighter option, or mix pork and a combination.
+You can use ground chicken for a lighter option or a combination.

 - Shrimp: Adds a bouncy texture and subtle seafood flavor.
 Feel free to skip this if you prefer a simpler version.